-Following diagnosis, the practitioner uses therapeutic combinations of herbs tailored to the patient.
+Following diagnosis, I use therapeutic combinations of herbs tailored to the patient.
 The Chinese Materia medica lists several hundred ingredients but about 300 are more commonly used, including roots, stems, flowers, leaves and barks.

 Should I continue with my prescribed medication?

 Yes.
 Many people seek the help of Herbal Medicine or Acupuncture because of a dissatisfaction with drugs mainly because they don’t seem to be working or the side effects are too severe.
-During the initial consultation, Pascal will always ask about your medication (including contraceptives, vaccinations…) and you should let him know of any change in your prescription in order to adjust your herbal formula accordingly.
+During the initial consultation, I will always ask about your medication and you should let me know of any change in your prescription in order to adjust your herbal formula accordingly.
 You should also inform your GP that you are taking an herbal treatment.

 Your Medical Herbalist